Bola Adesola: Education and career

 In July 2021, Mrs Adesola was appointed to the board of Ecobank Nigeria Limited as Chairman.
-She has also been Chairman, Lagos State Employment Trust Fund (LSETF) since July 2020.
-As board member of Imperial Logistics Plc, a shipper listed on the Johannesburg Stock Exchange, Bola also serves on the Board Social, Ethics & Sustainability Committee.
+She has also been Chairman of the Lagos State Employment Trust Fund (LSETF) since July 2020.
+As a board member of Imperial Logistics Plc, a shipper listed on the Johannesburg Stock Exchange, Bola also serves on the Board Social, Ethics & Sustainability Committee.

-She is an alumnus of Harvard Business School and Lagos Business School, where she is the immediate past-President of the Alumni Association.
+She is an alumnus of Harvard Business School and Lagos Business School, where she is the immediate past president of the Alumni Association.
 Bola holds a Law degree from the University of Buckingham, UK and is an Associate of the Chartered Institute of Arbitrators, U.K. and Nigeria.

-She is an Honorary Fellow and former Council Member of the Chartered Institute of Bankers Nigeria, a founding Trustee of Financial Markets Dealers Association, and has served on the boards of Nigeria Interbank Settlement Systems Plc and the Financial Institutions Training Centre.
+She is an Honorary Fellow and former Council Member of the Chartered Institute of Bankers Nigeria, a founding Trustee of the Financial Markets Dealers Association, and has served on the boards of Nigeria Interbank Settlement Systems Plc and the Financial Institutions Training Centre.
 Bola is also past Chair of the Bankers’ Committee sub-Committee on Economic Development, Sustainability and Gender (Nigeria).
 She is also a member of the Institute of Directors and of Women Corporate Directors.

-Bola’s keen interest in FinTech led to her appointment on the Board of Trustees of the FinTech Association of Nigeria.
+Bola’s keen interest in FinTech led to her appointment to the Board of Trustees of the FinTech Association of Nigeria.

-In 2001, Bola co-founded Women in Management, Business and Public service (WIMBIZ) and she currently serves on the WIMBIZ Board of Trustees.
+In 2001, Bola co-founded Women in Management, Business and Public Service (WIMBIZ) and she currently serves on the WIMBIZ Board of Trustees.

-In 2015 she was appointed to the United Nations Global Compact (UNGC) Board by the UN Secretary General, Ban Ki Moon and as Co Vice-Chair of the Board in February 2018.
+In 2015 she was appointed to the United Nations Global Compact (UNGC) Board by the UN Secretary-General, Ban Ki Moon, and as Co Vice-Chair of the Board in February 2018.
 Bola is married and is the proud mother of twin girls.
 She is an avid reader, extensively travelled, and an art enthusiast.